Recommendations for visual predictive checks in Bayesian workflow

 Bounded density functions are very commonplace, and a special case of the stepped densities discussed above.
 If the data is known to be bounded, the knowledge allows for specialized visualizations; for example, KDE plots with boundary corrections methods, such as boundary reflection, or limiting the histogram bins to the domain of the density.

-R package (Kay 2024).
+Figure 22 shows a comparison between two KDE plots; one without any information on the boundedness of the data, the other made using boundary reflection based on bounds estimated through an automated boundary detection algorithm implemented in the ggdist R package (Kay 2024).
 The goodness-of-fit test clearly indicates that the density is misrepresented near the boundaries by the unbounded KDE plot.
-In general, a \(\cap\)-shaped PIT ECDF plot indicates bias towards too small PIT values, and the strong upward trend at small PIT values indicates that the estimated density at the left tail is lower than expected if the data was sampled from the estimated density.
+In general, a \cap-shaped PIT-ECDF plot indicates bias towards too small PIT values, and the strong upward trend at small PIT values indicates that the estimated density at the left tail is lower than expected if the data was sampled from the estimated density.

-Figure 10 shows the data visualized with a histogram without limiting the bins to lie inside the bounds.
+Figure 23 shows the data visualized with a histogram without limiting the bins to lie inside the bounds.
 Again, bins overlap the discontinuities, causing the goodness-of-fit test to indicate possible data misrepresentation.

-Figure 11 shows the data visualized with quantile dot plot using 100 quantiles.
+Figure 24 shows the data visualized with quantile dot plot using 100 quantiles.
 As the quantile dot plot by design isn’t placing any dots outside the data range, the goodness-of-fit is satisfactory.

 Density with point masses